aquasecurity/kube-hunter/CONTRIBUTING.md

 If you are contributing a new Hunter:
 1. When you open an issue to present the Hunter, please specify which `Vulnerability` classes you plan to add.
 1. A maintainer will assign each `Vulnerability` a VID for you to include in your Hunter code.
 1. Please add a KB article to `/docs/kb/` explaining the vulnerability and suggesting remediation steps.
-Look at other articles for examples.
+Look at other articles for example.
 1. Please adhere to the following types convention: Use `Hunter` class to report vulnerabilities, `ActiveHunter` if your Hunter might change the state of the cluster, and `Discovery` for scanning the cluster (all are descendants of `HunterBase`).
 Also, use the `Vulnerability` class to report findings, and `Service` to report a discovery to be used by a hunter (both are descendants of `Event`, refrain from using `Event` directly).